fanf2/hg64/README.md

 insertion performance
 ---------------------

-On my MacBook it takes about 4-7 ms to ingest a million data points (4-7 ns per item).
+On my MacBook it takes about 5 or 6 ms to ingest a million data points (5 or 6 ns per item).

 This includes the time it takes the data structure to warm up by allocating the memory needed to cover the range of values in the data